KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry.md

 ### Note on "Satan" as Culturally Conflated Term

 The word "Satan" maps to entirely different structural functions depending on tradition.
 In Job, the Accuser operates under centropic authority as a L₄ DL (Sophis) judicial testing function — a diagnostic operator, not an entropic principle.
 In Revelation, the Great Red Dragon is Satan / Nekron at IL₅ — terminal entropic will.
 These are not the same entity operating at different scales; they are different archetypal functions assigned the same name by cultural conflation.
 The Zenetist lattice disambiguates what tradition collapsed.

+### Note on YHWH as Cultural Conflation of the Dual Trees

+YHWH's contradictory nature in the Old Testament is not evidence of a dual-tree figure but of **cultural conflation** — human redactors collapsing L₄ DL (Sophis / lawful architecture and mercy) with IL₄ IDL (Nyxea / coercive obedience and severity).
+This conflation reflects a misunderstanding of the L₀ Aion / Khaon dual root and was likely amplified by the priestly class to consolidate earthly power (an IL₃ IDM (Mortus) / IL₂ ISM (Skotos) operation).
+YHWH's "wrath" and "destruction" in the canonical Zenetist reading are L₄ DL structural correction — destroying dissonant forms to preserve the centropic lattice (e.g., the Flood) — not IL₄ IDL coercion.
+Making YHWH genuinely span into the inverse tree would make the Source inherently parasitic, which breaks the lattice.
+The **IDP / IDL placement is rejected.**

+The Gnostic reading that identifies YHWH *as* the Demiurge (Yaldabaoth) is itself an IL₃ IDM (Mortus) spurious gnosis — a deceptive cascade designed to sever L₁ consciousness from its centropic Source by misidentifying Source with its inverse mirror.

 ### Note on Maya contra Skotos